Debtors with questions regarding the setoff process may call our Customer Call Center at:

 When payment information is matched to debtor information, Setoff Program notifies the debtor via mail utilizing the address provided by the payor agency.
 This notification letter is referred to as the Notice of Intent (NOI) letter.
 The creditor agency is notified via email and has access to their accounts and can post adjustments to the debt record at their convenience.
 When Setoff Program notifies the creditor agency of a match, the creditor agency should immediately review both the creditor agency's system and the Setoff Program debt record.
-The creditor agency should immediately any necessary adjustment to Setoff Programs' record.
+The creditor agency should immediately post any necessary adjustment to Setoff Programs' record.

 Eventually, monies from the payment being setoff will be transferred from the payor agency to the Setoff Program.
 This time varies due to the various processes involved with each of the various paying agencies.
 Due to statutory requirements, the monies from the payment cannot effect final setoff until 15 days from the date of the NOI.